magnapinna1/s3mock/README.md

 ## Installation

-s3mock package is available for Scala 2.13 and tested on Java 11/17.
+s3mock package is available for Scala 2.12 and tested on Java 11/17.
 To install using sbt, add these statements to your `build.sbt`:

 ```
-libraryDependencies += "io.chris-kipp" %% "s3mock" % "<version>" % Test
+libraryDependencies += "io.github.magnapinna1" %% "s3mock" % "<version>" % Test
 ```

 ## Usage